Indonesian presidential vote highlights trade-offs between rapid growth and healthy environment - ExBulletin

 This could hamper Indonesia's goal of becoming a high-income country by 2045.
 Indonesia's gross national income per capita reached US$4,580 in 2022.
 A high-income economy is defined by World Bank as a country with gross national income per capita. of US$13,845 or more in 2022.

-While the World Bank expects inflation to slow in Indonesia, there is some upward pressure on the cost of basic food items due to El Niño, which is disrupting global food production.
-(AP)SCY
+Even though the World Bank expects inflation to slow in Indonesia, there is some upward pressure on the cost of basic food items due to The boydisrupting food production globally.

 |